-What to sow this month from seed: asian greens, broad beans, mustard, kale, peas, silverbeet, spinach
+Sow from seed: Asian greens, broad beans, mustard, kale, peas, silverbeet, spinach

-What to plant this month from seedlings: asian greens, broccoli, cauliflower, cabbage, garlic, kale, lettuce, mustard, shallots, silverbeet, spinach
+Plant from seedlings: Asian greens, broccoli, cabbage, garlic, kale, mustard, shallots, silverbeet, spinach

 June will mark the shortest day of the year, which means a lot less sun for our gardens.
 The growth of our vegetables will slow down dramatically.

-Bear this in mind when sowing and planting this month.
+Bear this in mind when sowing and planting this month, and seeds will germinate faster when started in trays.

-You won’t see any real growth changes until the soil warms up, closer to spring, especially if you are in colder, southern areas of NZ.
+You won’t see any big growth changes until the soil warms up, closer to spring, especially if you are in colder areas of NZ.

-If your area is prone to frosts, keep your lettuces and salad greens under cover and choose cold hardy varieties such as cos lettuce, or sow other hardy leaves such as mustard.
+If your area is prone to frosts, keep your salad greens under cover and choose cold hardy varieties, or sow other hardy leaves such as mustard.

 Keep Your Plants Warm and Your Soil Protected.